Get Help Now

-The ongoing stress and uncertainty of COVID-19 has led to an increased demand for mental health services in Canada.
-While we often think of mental health issues like anxiety and depression as the predominant conditions people are challenged by at this time, we are also facing a public health crisis with increasing opioid, alcohol and stimulant addictions.
+While we often think of these issues like anxiety and depression as the predominant conditions people are challenged by at this time, we are also facing a public health crisis with increasing opioid, alcohol and stimulant addictions.
 More than ever, people need varied and accessible treatment options to recover from addictions.

-One form of service filling this need is virtual or online treatment.
-Online programs make recovery more affordable and accessible – but are they effective in treating addiction?
+One form of service filling this essential need is virtual or online treatment.
+Online programs make recovery more affordable and accessible – but does virtual rehab work?
+And is online rehab effective in treating addiction?

-Within the different types of treatment options that exist, there are common factors that make a rehab program effective.
-An effective rehabilitation program will focus not only on the individual’s substance use, but also on coping strategies, interpersonal relationships, and other important areas of functioning.1 While the definition of success may vary from one program to another, effective treatment should always include a few common results.
+Within the different types of mental health services and treatment options that exist, there are several common factors that make a rehab program effective.
+One that focuses not only on the individual’s substance use, but also on coping strategies, interpersonal relationships, and other important areas of functioning.1 While the definition of success may vary from one program to another, effective treatment should always include a few common results.

 A person receiving effective addiction treatment should demonstrate some of the following:

-• Reduced amount and frequency of substance use, including longer gaps between relapses
+• Reduced amount and frequency of substance use, including sobriety or longer gaps between relapses

 • Improved employment or education status and attendance